 Scope

-GeoSciML (Geoscience Markup Language) covers the domain of geology (earth material, geological units, geochronology, chronostratigraphy, geological structures, geomorphology and composition) and sampling features common to the practice of geoscience, such as borehole and geologic specimen.
+GeoSciML (Geoscience Markup Language) covers the domain of geology (earth material, geological units, geochronology, , geological structures, geomorphology and composition) and sampling features common to the practice of geoscience, such as borehole and geologic specimen.
 The model also proposes a simplified version of GeoSciML suitable for map portrayal.
 This specification does not address (or very partially addresses) more specialised geoscience domains such as hydrogeology, seismology, geophysics or economic geology.
 Some of these domains are covered by other specifications (e.g. GWML for hydrogeology and EarthResourceML for economic geology – both having affiliation with GeoSciML).

 Conformance

-This standard defines a logical model and an XML encoding following ISO 19136 (2007) specification, with some exceptions, for GML applications.
+This standard defines a logical model and an XML encoding following ISO 19136 (2007) specificationfor GML 3.3 applications.

 Requirements for two standardization target types are considered: